Updated: September 8, 2022

 It is best to make a formal arrangement regulated by the state that locks in prices and guarantees that equivalent substitutes will be provided at no additional cost if products and services currently purchased are not available in the future.

 If you do not want to prepay for funeral and burial (cemetery) or cremation costs, there are many options to save money specifically for these costs.
+This is necessary since any inheritance from their last will and testament will not be available for some time.

 The average funeral or cremation is expensive and can be an enormous burden on many families.
 While there are ways to save money on a funeral, you may want to consider financial assistance from one or more sources.